 - Defense of an Ohio manufacturing company in response to a confidential CID brought pursuant to M.G.L.
 Chapter 93A by the Massachusetts Attorney General’s office – Public Protection Bureau.

-- Ongoing representation of former president of a nonprofit organization for breach of fiduciary duty allegations in response to a confidential CID – MA AG – charitable bureau.
+- Successful defense of the former president of a nonprofit organization for breach of fiduciary duty allegations in response to a confidential CID – MA AG – charitable bureau.

 - HomeServe USA—Successfully defended company in Massachusetts Attorney General’s office – Public Protection Bureau investigation claiming violation of Chapter 93A.
 Obtained favorable result with no admission of liability and no civil penalty.